UND-ARC/UARTComm/.github/ISSUE_TEMPLATE/bug.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Applicable Device**
+Does this bug live on the Arduino's section of the code?
+Raspberry Pi?
+BBE?

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'